irenenyatichi/alx-pre_course/README.md

-This is my first commit in the ALX program_readme_
+This is my first commit in the ALX program_readme.